 Apparently these companies, big names such as Apple and Netflix, will pay you between $5 and $30 per link you post!

 First of all, if a company wanted links posting in this manner, they would either a) pay someone in a foreign country pennies on the dollar to do it or b) use their in house coders to make an automated system to do it.

 No company out there will pay you that kind of money for “posting” a link.
 As well as that any sensible company would know that randomly posting links on the internet is not only ineffective without context, but also a type of spam!

 The reality is that this system is based on affiliate marketing: you post your affiliate link, if someone clicks it and then (and this is important) buys something, you get a commission on the sale.

-Affiliate marketing is wonderful and a very effective way of making money online, but it takes longer than 5 minutes to make money with it!
+Affiliate marketing as a whole is a legitimate business opportunity and a very effective way of making money online, but it takes much longer than 5 minutes to make money with it!